stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-It's like, no, this is-- it's grown out of circumstance, but yeah, like definitely it's also influenced, like, the way David in my head is that-- like, yeah broadly, David is broadly genderfluid now! [__TIM:__ Yeah.]
+It's like, no, this is-- It's grown out of circumstance, but yeah, like definitely it's also influenced, like, the way, like, David in my head is that-- Like, yeah broadly, David is broadly genderfluid now! [__TIM:__ Yeah.]
 Because... he'll probably answer to he, they, David...

 #### TIM